microsoft/cobalt/devops/providers/azure-devops/templates/app_service_maven/README.md

         | App Service CL Update | `app-service-update-commandline.yml` | Updates the App Service startup command with information about the newly deployed JAR file. |
         | Integration Tests | `app-service-deployment-steps.yml` | Automatically detects and runs integration tests using maven tasks. |

+    >  The pull request and branching strategy in the diagram above is possible by configuring the PR and Trigger blocks highlighted in the [maven function app usage example](./examples/maven_function_app_usageexample.yml).

 - ### Variable group naming conventions

+    Variable groups are named in a way that allows the pipeline to infer rather or not the group belongs to a specific environment within the release stage.
 Variable group naming conventions should be respected.
-They are hardcoded in the following `yaml` files.
-It's not recommended to change variable group names.
+They are hardcoded and parameterized in the following `yaml` files and are required.
+More details about the values of these variable groups are described in the [Maven Service Deployments](./examples/service_usage.md) usage documentation.

     | Variable Group | YAML FILE |
     | ---      | ---         |